jacquetpi/cloudsimplus-VMSlack/README.md

 mvn clean install -DskipTests
 ```

-Refer to the related to the StackVM CloudFactory version for instructions on how to generate workloads and execution
+Refer to the StackVM CloudFactory version for instructions on how to generate workloads and execution

 # Below : Initial CloudSimPlus README file